sabotrax/monisrahmen/README.md

     hdmi_drive=1
     ```

-* Again in ``/boot/config.txt`` for the display blanking:
+    Display blanking:
     ```
     #dtoverlay=vc4-kms-v3d
     hdmi_blanking=1
     ```
     Blanking an HDMI display would work only on the Pi 2 if we used the legacy graphics driver.

-* Rotate the virtual console (optional):
+    Rotate the virtual console:
-    Tate Mode looks nicer if you want to login to the console.
     ```
     display_hdmi_rotate=3
     ```
     This would also only work with the legacy driver.

-* Suppress boot messages.
+* Suppress the boot messages.
     Append to the end of the line of ``/boot/cmdline.txt``:
     ```
     consoleblank=1 logo.nologo vt.global_cursor_default=0